artisan1218/LeetCode-Solution/crackSafe/readme.md

 Finally, we have to append the value of initial node to our result to form the final answer because we start at the initial 'all-zeros node' and its value should be included in the solution.

+In summary, the algorithm does not use backtrack because each path we walked through, whether it is in the correct order, is part of the correct path.
+We don't need to backtrack it, but simply add it in the end because dead end can only be visited at the end.
+We can use recursion to do this and add all edges backwards.

 ```cpp
 string crackSafeHierholzer(int n, int k) {
     int nodeNum = pow(k, n - 1);      // not pow(k, n) because each node represent the shared portion between passwords, which has length of n-1, so total number of nodes will be k^n-1 not k^n